 Theoretical Foundation — The MDP reflects a constructivist approach to learning.
 Jennifer Moon (2004, p.
 16) comments on Kolb's model by using the metaphor of a brick wall as representing the learning process.
 The bricks represent knowledge and the wall of bricks represent the structuring of that knowledge for useful application.
 Whereas a common assumption has been, and continues to be among some, that it is the responsibility of the teacher to assemble the bricks and rightly fit them together in a manner that serves the purpose of effectual learning, the andragogy of the Doctor of Ministry program assumes that the learner must be engaged with the instructors in assembling the bricks in order to build the wall according to a pattern that best fits him/her.
 Stephen Brookfield (2005, p.
 306) holds that self-directed learning is central to the field of adult learning.
 Consequently, this learning modality has been chosen as a pivotal part of a learning process that places significant responsibility upon the student to envision and design their learning journey in the program.

-Program Application — The Ministry Development Plan (MDP) is the participant's vision for their personal and professional development along with a detailed description of what will be involved in the completion of the specific concentration of the Doctor of Ministry degree offered by the Seminary at Andrews University.
+Program Application — The Ministry Development Plan (MDP) is the participant's vision for their spiritual, relational, personal and professional development along with a detailed description of what will be involved in the completion of the specific concentration of the Doctor of Ministry degree offered by the Seminary at Andrews University.
 The "course of study" required to earn a Doctor of Ministry degree in their chosen concentration is expressed within the MDP, and is developed with guidance from their peer work group.
 It is ultimately approved as a completed assignment as part of the first module.

-This plan is comprised of four distinct parts:
+The MDP is comprised of four distinct parts: